 We help people live life to the full, even when that life is short

-Our comfortable hospices are here to help prepare and support patients and help them create happy family memories during their days, weeks, months or years together, as well as at the time of death and in bereavement.
-We provide a home from home environment for terminally ill children and young adults in Oxfordshire and surrounding counties.
+Our comfortable hospice is here to help prepare and support patients and help them create happy family memories during their days, weeks, months or years together, as well as at the time of death and in bereavement.
+We provide a home from home environment for terminally ill children in Oxfordshire and the surrounding counties.

 We treat every patient as an individual

-The care we provide for the children and young adults who stay with us is all about supporting them throughout their illness.
-We’re able to provide care in our two Oxford hospices or through outreach nursing, including short-term respite stays, step discharge from hospital, symptom and pain management, and end-of-life care.
+The care we provide for the babies and children who stay with us is all about supporting them throughout their illness.
+We’re able to provide care in our Oxford hospice or through outreach nursing, including short-term respite stays, step discharge from hospital, symptom and pain management, and end-of-life care.
 We also support families at home through our home volunteering scheme.

 We provide free care to those who need it

-If you have a terminally ill child or you are a young adult who needs support, call us on 01865 794749 to find out how we can help.
+If you have a terminally ill child who needs support, call us on 01865 794749 to find out how we can help.

 We’re here for the whole family

-Our Family Support and Bereavement Team is here to help families deal with the challenges and concerns that go beyond the physical care of their child or young adult.
+Our Family Support and Bereavement Team is here to help families deal with the challenges and concerns that go beyond the physical care of their baby or child.
 We run a number of support groups to help families through the toughest time of their lives, and our social worker is there to help with everything from care packages to benefits and grants.
 Here are some of the support groups we offer.